TABLE OF CONTENTS

 You can learn more about LISC grants and other forms of funding or grants for small business owners here.

-Federal funding for small business has increased dramatically in the past year due to COVID-19.
+Federal funding for small businesses has increased dramatically in the past year due to COVID-19.
 There are several resources available to get the help you need for operating as a small business, self-employed contractor, or non-profit.
 It’s vital you take the time to review your options.
 By being proactive, your business can recover from the pandemic that much sooner.